fuxoft/fftempl/README.md

 FFTempl now looks for all instances of each tag in the intermediate page and replaces each of them with the relevant replacement.
 Note that both tag and replacement can be anything at all and they don't have to be enclosed in parentheses.
 I used parentheses because they are easily accessed even when I am using the Czech keyboard.
 If you are working on U.S. keyboard you should probably use some less common delimiters like "" or "{}"...
 Or you don't have to use the delimiters at all and write something like StartOfBoldText, if you are bold.
 The choice is yours.

-If the tag contains a dollar sign ("$"), this dollar sign matches any string in the intermediate file.
-If replacement also contains dollar signs, all of them are appropriately replaced by the string that was originally used in the intermediate file.
-I know it sounds confusing but it's really simple.
-For example, let's assume your tag file contains the following line, defining the {mailto} tag:
+FFTempl also supports more complicated tags with parameters.
+Those use ":=!" instead of ":=".
+In this case, both "tag" and "replacement" are not simple string but search and replace strings according to Lua's ``string.match()`` format so __they have to be properly escaped__.
+For example, let's say you define the following tag:

 ```
-{mailto $} := <a href="mailto:$">$</a>
+%(mailto "(.-)"%) :=! (ahref "mailto:%1")%1(/a)
 ```

 Then, if you include the following text anywhere in your source file (or template - it doesn't matter because it appears in the intermediate file in both cases):

 ```
-My e-mail is {mailto satan@hell.sk}, write to me!
+My e-mail is (mailto satan@hell.sk), write to me!
 ```

 it gets automatically expanded to:

 ```
-My e-mail is <a href="mailto:satan@hell.sk">satan@hell.sk</a>, write to me!
+My e-mail is (ahref="mailto:satan@hell.sk")satan@hell.sk(/a), write to me!
 ```

-Note that the lines in ".tag" file are interpreted and replaced one by one, from top to bottom, and this order is very significant because it can be used for tags wrapped by other tags!
+Note that the lines in .tag file are interpreted and replaced one by one, from top to bottom, and this order is very significant because it can be used for tags wrapped by other tags.
+In the specific example above, there should be other lines in the .tag file (after this mailto line) that expand (ahref=...) to <a href=...>, (/a) to </a> etc.

-Maybe you also noticed that some lines in the .tag file contain ":=!" instead of ":=".
-In these cases, the right string is not replacement string but the name of the Lua function which is invoked to get the value used for replacement (this is advanced stuff and you need to understand Lua to use it).

 Now think for a little while about the possibilities all of this gives to you.
 However, there is lots more that FFTempl can do for you!